berkeley-scf/python-bootcamp-fall-2017/python.md

 ```

  The idea is that by
- using this package and adding a few imports to the top of your Python
+ using the future package and adding few imports, as above, to the top of your Python
  modules you can write "predominantly standard, idiomatic Python 3 code
  that then runs similarly on Python 2.6/2.7 and Python 3.3+."